Jens Martin Arctander Jenssen

 Jens Martin Arctander Jenssen (28 July 1885 – 3 October 1968) was a Norwegian politician for the Communist Party.

-Jenssen was born in Evenes.
+Jenssen was born in Evenes Municipality.
 He was elected to the Norwegian Parliament from the Market towns of Østfold and Akershus counties in 1945, but was not re-elected in 1949 as the Communist Party dropped from 11 to 0 seats in Parliament.

-Markussen was a member of the executive committee of Fredrikstad city council during the terms 1919–1922 and 1922–1925.
+Markussen was a member of the executive committee of the city council of Fredrikstad Municipality during the terms 1919–1922 and 1922–1925.

-Contrary to most Communist Party representatives in the Parliament, Jenssen had higher education.
-He worked with libraries and as a teacher.
+Jenssen graduated as cand.philol. from University of Oslo 1911.
+He worked as a teacher, and 1931–55 as headmaster of Sarpsborg secondary school.